 Merna Lewis - The Barefoot Fiddler

-She’s been playing fiddle from the age of 7, and stands on the shoulders of the late Aunt Bettie Freel, well-known musician and music teacher in the San Luis Valley; and deceased Grandmother Marie Bond Riggenbach, violin virtuoso, The Juilliard School of Music graduate and teacher of violins at the Brearley School for Girls in New York City, and founder of Riggenbach School of Music in Alamosa, CO.
+Merna began playing the fiddle from the age of 7, and now stands on the winged shoulders of her late Aunt Bettie Freel, well-known musician and music teacher in the San Luis Valley; and deceased Grandmother Marie Bond Riggenbach, violin virtuoso, The Juilliard School of Music graduate and teacher of violins at the Brearley School for Girls in New York City, and founder of Riggenbach School of Music in Alamosa, CO.

-Merna competed at many regional and national fiddle contests, and placed 1st place in her division at the Albuquerque State Fair Fiddle Contest, 2nd place time and time again at contests in the state of Colorado, and 15th in her age division at the National Fiddle Championship contest in Weiser, ID.
+As a youngster, she competed at many regional and national fiddle contests, placing 1st place in her division at the Albuquerque State Fair Fiddle Contest, 2nd place time and time again at contests in the state of Colorado, and 15th in her age division at the National Fiddle Championship contest in Weiser, ID.
 She also sat 1st chair violin in the Alamosa Symphony Orchestra for Children under conduction of Robert Walkley and earned several high merits in solo and ensemble competitions.

 Merna earned her Associate of Applied Arts Degree in Commercial Music from South Plains College, Levelland, TX in 2002.
 While in school and afterward, Merna played around the Texas circuit with many bands and ensembles, playing all styles of music from rock and roll to jazz to Texas Western Swing.